molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Often individual developers are blamed for the lack of tests.
 The claim that developers are just too ignorant or lazy to write tests is simplistic and downright toxic.
 If testing has an indisputable value, we need to examine why developers avoid it while being convinced of the benefits.
 Testing should be easy, straight-forward and commonplace.

 If you are struggling with writing tests, it is not your fault or deficit.
-We are all struggling because testing software automatically is inherently complicated and difficult.
+We are all struggling because testing software is inherently complicated and difficult.

 Why is testing so difficult?
 First, writing automated tests requires a different mindset than writing the implementation code.
 Implementing a feature means building a structure – testing means trying to knock it over.
 You try to find weaknesses and loopholes in your own work.
 You think through all possible cases and pester your code with “What if?” questions.
 What seems frustrating at first sight is an invaluable strategy to improve your code.